 GOOD NEWS WORTH REPEATING

-The Flyers entered the 2011 season with the second- best winning percentage (.792, 97-24) in FCS football since 2000 AND the most football Academic All-Americans (21) at any level of competition in this century.
+The Flyers enter the 2011 season with the second- best winning percentage (.792, 97-24) in FCS football since 2000 AND the most football Academic All-Americans (21) at any level of competition in this century.

-SCOUTING THE DOLPHINS
+SCOUTING THE COLONIALS

 THE MAN AT THE TOP